University of Tasmania: What it's really like

 What is the accommodation like?

-Students are encouraged to stay in student accommodation for at least one semester, so they can get familiar with the campus locations and transport around the area.
+Students are encouraged to stay in student halls for at least one semester, so they can get familiar with the campus locations and transport around the area.
 Some students stay on-campus until they graduate, whilst others later choose to rent an apartment with friends off-campus.

 How does the university meet the needs of students with different accessibility requirements?